 A number of fished species use subtidal seagrass in South Australia (Bryars 2003).
-Due to uncertainties around fished species' responses in these ecosystems, predictions of change are limited compared to subtidal reef species (Bailey et al. 2012b).
-Given that there is likely to be minimal displacement of inshore fishing over subtidal seagrass meadows in the NAMP (Section 9.2.2), there is limited potential for a response of fished species in seagrass.
+Due to uncertainties around fished species' responses in these ecosystems, predictions of change are limited compared to subtidal reef species (Bailey et al. 2012b-t).
+Blue swimmer crab, King George whiting, southern garfish and southern calamary are predicted to temporarily increase in size and/or abundance inside some of the SZs.
+However in SZs where there is likely to be minimal displacement of inshore fishing over subtidal seagrass (Section 9.2.2), there is limited potential for a response of fished species in seagrass.
 Potential indicators for monitoring subtidal seagrass ecosystems include size/abundance/diversity of fish, invertebrate and seagrass communities, and seagrass extent.